department-for-transport-public/nts_digital_diary/templates/frontend/privacy-statement.md

 within Great Britain.

 The survey collects information on how, why, when and where people travel as well as factors affecting travel (e.g. car availability and driving licence holding).
+View our
+<a href="https://www.gov.uk/guidance/personal-information-and-data-protection#national-travel-survey" target="_blank">National Travel Survey privacy statement for more information on how</a>
+your personal data is processed in relation to this survey.

 ## Who carries out the survey?